mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 ** Load Saved Simulation **

-A. GUI Interface
+A. Graphic Mode

-- If you want to load a previously saved simulation,
+- If you want to load a previously saved simulation in graphic mode,

-a.
-Double-click the jar file to start
+-- Double-click the jar file to start

-b.
-Choose 'Load Sim' in the Main Menu
+-- Choose 'Load Sim' in the Main Menu

-c. select the default.sim or or a *.sim in the FileChooser
+-- Select the default.sim or or a *.sim in the FileChooser

-- alternatively, you may use the terminal to type :
+- Alternatively, you may use the terminal to type :

 > java -jar mars-sim-main-[version/build].jar 3 load

-This will load the FileChooser and open up \.mars-sim\saved\
+- This will load the FileChooser and open up \.mars-sim\saved\

 Note 1 : the order of the arguments is not important.